skeeto/skeeto.github.com/_posts/2024-01-28-Two-handy-GDB-breakpoint-tricks.markdown

 is tedious and GDB ought to do better.
 Think that's unreasonable?
 The Visual Studio debugger does exactly that [quite effectively][vs] through external code edits!
-GDB front ends tend to handle it better, especially when they're also the code editor, and so directly observes all edits.
+GDB front ends tend to handle it better, especially when they're also the code editor and so directly observe all edits.

 As a workaround we can get the first kind by temporarily *naming* a line number.
 This requires editing the source, but remember, the very reason we